tingwenbao/W205_2017_spring/exercise_2/readme.txt

         return twitter_credentials[auth_key]
     return None

-5. cd back to extweetwordcount folder, run the app with : sparse run.
+5.cd back to extweetwordcount folder, run the app with : sparse run.
 Run it for as long as you want and use Cntrl+C to stop
 6. To see the result, run the finalresults.py in the same directory: python finalresults.py <the word you want to search>.
 If you don't include a specific word, it will return all
 7. To see words within certain range, run the histogram.py in the same directory: python histogram.py number1,number2